 CDS the resource for adapted products, for autonomous seniors or those with a loss of autonomy.

 Over time, we have come to serve different clientele.
-Children and teenagers, for whom we offer educational games and toys; families, thanks to our many intergenerational games and products; caregivers who look after a parent or a friend, and all the professionals in nursing homes and senior care centers, those working in kindergartens, schools and special education needs, rehabilitation centres, psychologists and occupational therapists, with whom we have forged partnerships over the last 28 years!
+Children and teenagers, for whom we offer educational games and toys; families, thanks to our many intergenerational games and products; caregivers who look after a parent or a friend, and all the professionals in nursing homes and senior care centers, those working in kindergartens, schools and special education needs, rehabilitation centres, psychologists and occupational therapists, with whom we have forged partnerships almost 30 years!

 In order to improve our offer, two years ago we opened our first shop in Sherbrooke and added a branch dedicated to childhood to the company.
 These new elements were wonderfully welcomed and we can witness daily the professional and human flourishing that emerges from them.
 We are extremely fortunate to offer tools for all people with special needs, whether they are children, adults or seniors.